zimengyang/Project3-CUDA-Path-Tracer/README.md

 |------|------|
 |![](renderings/overview_more.png)|![](renderings/overview_dof.png)|

 The textured refractive sphere is inside a CSG object, which is constructed by red cube difference green sphere.
 There are not one geometry.
+The caustic effect caused(projected) by textured sphere can also be captured well.

 All features mentioned above can be modified in input file.
 See below.